SGRDN-Data learned sparsification of graph reaction-diffusion networks

 \begin{theorem} Given an undirected graph $G = (V,E,W)$, with the Laplacian matrix $L$, then the matrix $M = L - (pI)$ is not orthogonal $\forall \,p \in \mathbb{R}$ if the minimum degree of the graph $d_{\mathrm{min}}(G) > 2.$ \end{theorem} \begin{proof} We prove the above theorem by contradiction.
 For a matrix $M$ to be orthogonal, we require $M^T M = I$.
 The eigenvalue decomposition of the matrix $L = \Phi \Lambda \Phi^T$.
 Applying the definition of the orthogonality of matrices to the matrix $M$, we get $\Phi(\Lambda - pI)^2 \Phi^T = I$.
 Using the property of similarity of matrices, we can observe that all the eigenvalues of $\Phi(\Lambda - pI)^2 \Phi^T$ should be 1.
 From the zero eigenvalue of the matrix $L$, $p = \pm 1$.
-The remaining eigenvalues of the Laplacian matrix should be either 0 or 2 according to this $p$ value, but since the minimum degree of the graph is greater than 2, this cannot be the case as the largest eigenvalue of the Laplacian matrix of the graph will be greater than or equal to the minimum degree ($\lambda_n \geq d_{\text{min}} > 2,\; \lambda_n = \text{sup}_x \frac{x^T L x}{x^T x}$, taking $x = e_1$, where $e_i$ denotes the canonical vector with a 1 in the $i$th coordinate and $0'$s elsewhere). \end{proof} We make use of Theorem \ref{Theo2} in the section below (see Eq. \ref{b}).
+The remaining eigenvalues of the Laplacian matrix should be either 0 or 2 according to this $p$ value, but since the minimum degree of the graph is greater than 2, this cannot be the case as the largest eigenvalue of the Laplacian matrix of the graph will be greater than or equal to the minimum degree ($\lambda_n \geq d_{\text{min}} > 2,\; \lambda_n = \text{sup}_x \frac{x^T L x}{x^T x}$, taking $x = e_1$, where $e_i$ denotes the canonical vector with a 1 in the $i$th coordinate and $0'$s elsewhere). \end{proof}